PhilipHannemann/AndroidApps/README.md

 # AndroidApps
-getting started with Android Studio
+This reposetory is for getting started with Android Studio.

+All of these Apps will be basc applications.